Updated: Retirement is a significant milestone that often comes with the freedom to relocate and enjoy a new chapter of life.

 Wyoming

 Just like Texas, Wyoming doesn’t have any state income tax, pension tax, 401k tax, or a TSP tax, so your retirement income can go further during your golden years.
-This is also an excellent location for nature enthusiasts – Wyoming is home to Yellowstone National Park, Grand Teton National Park, and seemingly endless hiking trails.
+This is also an excellent location for nature enthusiasts – Wyoming is home to Yellowstone National Park, Grand Teton National Park, endless trails and wide open expanses.

 North Carolina

 North Carolina is one of the most popular retirement destinations, and for good reason!
 Beautiful scenery and attractions abound in North Carolina, whether you live on the west side of the state near the Smoky Mountains, or the east side on the Atlantic coast.
-Not to mention, North Carolina offers tax breaks for seniors – you can exempt up to $35,000 of your retirement income from state taxes if you are over 65.
+Not to mention, North Carolina offers tax breaks for seniors – you can exempt up to $35,000 of your retirement income from state taxes if you are over 65; Social Security is not taxed.
+Weather is a consideration – Hurricane Helene ravaged Asheville in 2024 and nearby communities that have become popular retirement destinations.
+Obviously coastal areas are exposed to hurricanes and flooding as well.

 Alaska